RobotLocomotion/drake/doc/_pages/from_source.md

 so if it doesn't work for you then please file a pull request with the fix, not a bug report.

-All else being equal, we would recommend developers use Ubuntu 22.04 (Jammy).
+All else being equal, we would recommend developers use Ubuntu 24.04 (Noble).

 ⁽¹⁾ Drake features that perform image rendering (e.g., camera simulation) maybe require extra setup.
 See the